Budgeting Counterfactual for Offline RL

-We report the scores of behavior cloning and CQL from an updated version of CQL paper\footnote{https://sites.google.com/view/cql-offline-rl} for D4RL v2 environments.
-We report the score of TD3+BC and CDC based on our implementation since the original results are for D4RL v0 environments.
-The v2 results are generally better than the original v0 scores in the paper and are consistent with TD3+BC's v2 scores from the IQL paper.
+We report the scores of behavior cloning and $10\%$ behavior cloning.
+We report the scores of behavior cloning from the IQL paper.
+We report the scores of CQL from an updated version of CQL paper\footnote{https://sites.google.com/view/cql-offline-rl} for D4RL v2 environments.
+We report the score of TD3+BC and CDC from our implementation since the original results are for D4RL v0 environments.
+The v2 results are generally better than the original v0 scores in the original papers and are consistent with TD3+BC's v2 scores from the IQL paper.

 Table \ref{tab:full_d4rl} shows the results of baseline algorithms as well as two variants of \algname~(TD3-style and SAC-style) on 15 D4RL tasks.
 For the scores from our experiment (\algname~, CDC, TD3+BC), we report the test episodic reward averaged over 300 test episodes as 10 test episodes per evaluation, the last 10 evaluations, and 3 runs with different random seeds.
 All algorithms run with 1M steps following the literature.
 We defer details like learning curves and standard deviations in the appendix.